From editorials with no paragraph breaks to sentences with no verbs, there are a lot of writing mistakes that an editor can fix.

 If your opinion lines up with the majority of your readership, then it can be difficult to have a new angle.
 In this case, it’s time to bring out the big guns: real facts.

-You can sanction a study, take a poll, or interview an industry expert—all of these things will give you new information that you can share with your audience (and help you avoid just copying what your competitors are writing about).
-In addition, providing unique data will help you appear credible to others in your field.
+You can perform a study, take a poll, or just talk to important people—all of these will give you new information that you can spread to your audience (and help you avoid just copying what your competitors are writing about).
+Think about it: would you rather watch a newscast just repeating what you’ve heard all day about an event, or watch an interview with a new source?

 Will this boost my sales/traffic/grade/etc.?

 The short answer is a resounding yes.
 Having a so-what in your writing changes everything for your readers.
-They’ll not only be more engaged, but they’ll be much more likely to hit share, or recommend the book to a friend, or give you an “A” on the essay.
+They’ll not only be more engaged, but they’ll be more forgivable to petty mistakes, and much more likely to hit share, or recommend the book to a friend, or give you an “A” on the essay.

-So before you hit “publish” or send your piece in to be edited, remember to ask yourself: Why should my readers care what I have to say?
+So before you hit “publish,” or send it in to be edited, remember to ask yourself: Why do my readers care what I have to say?
 If the answer shines through in your work, you know you’ve done your job.

 How do you stop your readers from asking, “So what?”